Top Advantages & Disadvantages of Medicare Advantage

 Medicare is the primary coverage if your employer has fewer than 20 employees.
 This means that Medicare gets your medical bills first and pays its share.
 Then, your employee health insurance plan will pay for anything that it covers but wasn't already paid for by Medicare.
 If your employer has 20 or more workers, your employee plan is primary, and Medicare Advantage pays next.

-If you have small group insurance and qualify for Medicare, you should enroll in Medicare Parts A and B. If you don’t, your employee plan could deny coverage.
+If you work for a small company and qualify for Medicare, you should enroll in Medicare Parts A and B. If you don’t, your employee plan could deny coverage.
 There is a law that prevents large employers from requiring eligible workers to sign up for Medicare.
 The law doesn't apply to small businesses, which means a smaller employer could require you to sign up for Medicare if you qualify.

 A Medicare Advantage plan will probably have a lower monthly rate than a plan from your job.
 The coverage for Medicare Advantage plans and plans from employers varies.
 Make sure you look at the options and understand what is covered before you choose a plan.